IndustryEssentials/ymir/README.md

 # 1. Introduction to AI SUITE-YMIR

-YMIR is a streamlined model development product focused on dataset versioning and model iteration in the AI SUITE open-source series.
+As a streamlined model development product, YMIR(You Mine In Recursion) focuses on the dataset versioning and model iteration in the AI SUITE open-source series.

-AI commercialization is currently reaching a stage of maturity in terms of computing hardwares,  algorithms, etc. In real business, the adoption of AI often encounter challenges such as a lack of skilled developers, high development costs, and long iteration cycles.
+AI commercialization is currently reaching a stage of maturity in terms of computing hardwares,  algorithms, etc. The adoption of AI often encounter challenges such as a lack of skilled developers, high development costs, and long iteration cycles.

-YMIR provides an end-to-end AI development system.
+As a platform, YMIR provides an end-to-end AI development system.
 This platform reduces costs for companies using artificial intelligence and accelerates the adoption of artificial intelligence.
 YMIR provides ML developers with one-stop services for data processing, model training, and other steps required in the AI development cycle.

 The YMIR platform provides effective model development capabilities with a data-centric approach.
 The platform integrates concepts such as active learning methods, data and model version control, and workspace.
-YMIR realizes parallel rapid iteration of data sets and projects for multiple specific tasks.
+Parallel rapid iteration of data sets and projects for multiple specific tasks are realized by YMIR.
 The platform uses an open API design, so third-party tools can also be integrated into the system.

 ## 1.1.
 Main functions

 A typical model development process can usually be summarized in a few steps: defining the task, preparing the data, training the model, evaluating the model, and deploying the model.

 *  Define the task: Before starting an AI development project, it is important to be clear about what is to be analyzed.
-What are the expected inputs and outputs of users.
 This will help developers correctly convert the problem into several typical ML modeling tasks, such as image classification, object detection, etc. Different tasks have different data requirements.

-*  Prepare data: Data preparation is primarily the process of collecting and pre-processing data.
-It is the foundation of a successful AI project.
+*  Prepare data: Data preparation is the foundation of a successful AI project.
 The most important task in this step is to ensure the quality of data and its annotations.
-In many projects, it is impossible to collect all the required data at the beginning.
+Collect all the required data at the beginning is the optimal situation for many projects.
 Therefore, the project developer may find that some data is missing in subsequent stages.
 Additional data could be necessary upon the project  needs.

-*  Training models: This operation is commonly referred to "modeling".
+*  Train model: This operation is commonly referred to "modeling".
 This step refers to the exploration and analysis of prepared data to discover the internal patterns and any links between the input and the expected prediction target.
 The result of this step is usually one or more machine learning models.
 These models can be applied to new data to obtain predictions.
 Developers train their own models using mainstream model training frameworks, such as pytorch, tensorflow, darknet, etc.

-*  Model evaluation: The entire development process has not yet been completed after training the model.
+*  Evaluate model: The entire development process has not yet been completed after training the model.
 Models need to be evaluated and checked before being put into production.
-Normally, you will not get a production-quality model all at once.
+Normally, get a production-quality model all at once is not so easy.
 You need to adjust parameters, and iterate the model continuously.
 Some common metrics can help you evaluate models quantitatively and pick a satisfactory model.
 Some common metrics can help you to evaluate models quantitatively.

-*  Deployment of models: Models are developed and trained based on previously available data (possibly test data).
+*  Deploy model: Models are developed and trained based on previously available data (possibly test data).
 After a satisfactory model is obtained, it will be applied to real data to make predictions at scale.

 The YMIR platform mainly meets the needs of users for developing models at scale.
 The platform provides users an easy-to-use user interface, it is consists of four parts: home page, task management, dataset management, and model management, which have the following main functions: